kiboschool/wdf-chicken-peanut-stew/gradescope/README.md

 })
 ```

 3. Double-check that the tests still pass, and that the tests don't specify anything that isn't in the instructions in the student-facing README.
+Add a note about testing to the README.
+4. Copy your tests and any setup from the solution branch to the `main` branch. `git switch main; git checkout solution *.test.js jest.config.js package.json package-lock.json`.
+Check that your tests fail properly with the starter code.

 Note: jest and the custom reporter need some config.
 A good starting point is to just copy package.json and jest.config.js from a working repo and then modify it if needed.